andrei-akopian/andrei-akopian.github.io/notes/apartment-search-checklist.md

   - Gas
   - Water
   - Internet
-- Pumbing
+- Plumbing
   - Tap pressure (tends to be lower on higher floors)
   - Water tap designs and quality
   - Is tap water safe to drink?
   - Water heating source/system
 - Size
-- Area (useable area if the rooms are a wierd shape)
+- Area (useable area if the rooms are a weird shape)
 - Cieling height
 - Electricity
   - Outlets